Wednesday, August 29, 2007

 James T Kirk, the 70s ST fan who had infamously changed his name by deed poll.

 Marlene Willauer - almost chosen over JoAnn Christy to be the front row Vulcan, but ended up (balcony at 7.5) "hobnobbing with Susan Sackett", to quote Fischer.
-(Bjo's book misidentifies Marlene as Denise Tathwell in the group photograph.)
+(Bjo's book misidentifies Marlene as Denise Tathwell - the future Mrs Michael Okuda - in the closeup group photograph.
+Denise can be seen in the rec deck scene at 17.5, four rows back, in front of a Rhaandarite.)

 Susan Sackett - white uniform (balcony at 8).